 Myth 2: Hair loss is only genetic

 While genetics do play a significant role in hair loss, it is not the only factor.
-Hormonal changes, , nutrition, and certain medical conditions can also contribute to hair loss.
+Hormonal changes, stress, nutrition, and certain medical conditions can also contribute to hair loss.
 Contrary to popular belief, hair loss can be inherited from both the mother’s and father’s side, as it depends on a combination of genetic factors.
 Additionally, it is not high testosterone levels that cause baldness, but rather the sensitivity of hair follicles to dihydrotestosterone (DHT).

 Myth 3: Only older people experience hair loss